American Express Blue Cash Preferred Card Review 2022

 GOBankingRates maintains editorial independence.
 While we may receive compensation from actions taken after clicking on links within our content, no content has been supplied by any advertiser prior to publication.
 We always recommend reviewing the terms and conditions of any offer before signing up or applying.

-The American Express Blue Cash Preferred Card is free of an annual fee for the first year.
+The American Express Blue Cash Preferred Card comes with no annual fee for the first year (then $95).
 It offers one of the highest rewards rates available for groceries at 6%.
 While there is a cap of $6,000 in this category to receive the 6% bonus rewards, you can still rake in $360 annually by meeting the maximum threshold each year.
 Plus, you’ll still get 1% on all your grocery purchases above and beyond $6,000 annually.
 The card also features other rewards categories, including streaming subscriptions, gas and transit purchases, which are all unlimited.